QuipPhoenix/GIFIPHY/README.md

 ## **GIFIPHY**
 Using Web Assembly to build an app that converts video files to GIF (using FFmpeg), entirely from a frontend React JavaScript application.

+# How it Works:
+I have downloaded web assembly binaries for ffmpeg directly into the react app allowing me to combine the C programming language to javascript and offload the video editing works to end user hardware.
+I have generated a new react app using snowpack.

+Inside the app I have installed the package **"npm install @ffmpeg/ffmpeg @ffmpeg/core"**

+We can upload the video from our desktop and select the length of the gif and starting time and converted the video file into a gif file.

 > ✨ Bootstrapped with Create Snowpack App (CSA).